Cardinals flock to Creston to build their nest at Red Bird Estate Winery

 “We came into the Creston Valley and they were like, ‘Hey, come over for a barbecue.
 Let’s talk about it.’
 Wow, that was different,” said Remi.
 “The Creston Valley is a lot different than the Okanagan Valley.
 The community here is amazing.
 People are actually helping each other.
 The other wineries are fully open to sharing their equipment and knowledge.
 That was a big help when we first got started.
 Without their equipment, we wouldn’t be able to do what we do.
 The other wineries in the valley are super friendly.
 It’s a great scene to be in.
 That really attracted us here.”

-In 2014, a decade after their initial idea to start a winery, the Cardinals purchased a one hectare (three-acre) plot of land and transformed the former bed-and-breakfast into a winery.
+In 2014, a decade after their initial idea to start a winery, the Cardinals purchased a one-hectare (three-acre) plot of land and transformed the former bed-and-breakfast into a winery.
 Crops were planted a year later.
-In 2017, Red Bird Estate Winery had their first vintage.
+In 2017, Red Bird Estate Winery had its first vintage.

 “We’re busy people,” Remi said.
 “We both work our day jobs, we have the winery and we have two little kids, Zoe and William, aged five and three.
 We try to include them and work as a family.”